csning1998/on-premise-gitlab-deployment/README.md

 0. **Environment variable file:** The script `entry.sh` will automatically create a `.env` environment variable that is used by for script files, which can be ignored.

-1. **Generate SSH Key:** During the execution of Terraform and Ansible, SSH keys will be used for node access authentication and configuration management.
-You can generate these by running `./entry.sh` and entering `5` to access the _"Generate SSH Key"_ option.
-You can enter your desired key name or simply use the default value `id_ed25519_on-premise-gitlab-deployment`.
-The generated public and private key pair will be stored in the `~/.ssh` directory
+1. **Generate SSH Key:** During the execution of Terraform and Ansible, SSH keys serve as the mechanism for node access authentication and configuration management.
+These keys are generated by executing `./entry.sh` and selecting option `5` for _"Generate SSH Key"_.
+A specific key name may be defined, or the default value `id_ed25519_on-premise-gitlab-deployment` may be applied.
+The resulting public and private key pair is stored in the `~/.ssh` directory.

-2. **Switch Environment:** You can switch between "Container" or "Native" environment by using `./entry.sh` and entering `13`.
-Currently this project primarily uses Podman, and I _personally_ recommend decoupling the Podman and Docker runtime environments to prevent execution issues caused by SELinux-related permissions.
-For example, SELinux policies do not allow a `container_t` process that is common in Docker to connect to a `virt_var_run_t` Socket, which may cause Terraform Provider or `virsh` to receive "Permission Denied" errors when running in containers, even though everything appears normal from a filesystem permissions perspective.
+2. **Switch Environment:** Environment switching between _"Container"_ and _"Native"_ is available via `./entry.sh` by selecting option `13`.
+This project primarily utilizes Podman.
+Decoupling Podman and Docker runtime environments is a documented practice to prevent execution conflicts stemming from SELinux-related permissions.
+For instance, SELinux policies restrict a `container_t` process (standard in Docker) from connecting to a `virt_var_run_t` Socket.
+Such restrictions can result in "Permission Denied" errors for the Terraform Provider or `virsh` when executed within containers, despite correct filesystem permissions.

 ### Step B. Set up Variables